Policy document

 Stage 2

-If you are not happy with the response received at stage 1 you have the right to take the complaint to stage 2 for an independent assessment by the Information Governance team on behalf of the Director of Strategy, Insight and Governance.
+If you are not happy with the stage 1 complaint response, you have the right to take your complaint to stage 2 for an independent investigation by the Information Governance team, on behalf of the Director of Strategy, Insight and Governance.

-Enquiries from the Local Government and Social Care Ombudsman will be co-ordinated by the Council’s Information Governance team.
+Enquiries from the Local Government and Social Care Ombudsman will be co-ordinated and responded to by the council’s Information Governance Team.

 Contacting the Housing and Social Care Ombudsman: